Policies, Forms and Freedom of Information

 Code of Practice - The AHRC operates a Code of Practice which is intended as a guide to all members of our Council, committees, Peer Review College and other advisory groups, and which sets out how we conduct our business.

-Complaints and Appeals Policy - The AHRC is committed to providing an accessible, high quality, efficient, and accurate service in all its interactions with its/our community.
+Complaints procedure - The AHRC is committed to providing an accessible, high quality, efficient, and accurate service in all its interactions with its/our community.

 Concordat to Support Research Integrity - The Research Councils are committed to promoting the highest standards in the conduct of research.
 The RCUK Policy and Code of Conduct on the Governance of Good Research is also available.